What’s in this Quick Start?

 get_context: The Credible Context Engine breaks your question into phrases and matches each to data entities in your semantic model.
 It returns ranked matches — dimensions, measures, views, relationships — grounded in the meaning you’ve encoded.
 These aren’t guesses; they’re precise matches.execute_query: Runs Malloy queries against your data and returns results.This is why answers are trustworthy — the agent is grounded in governed definitions, not interpreting or guessing.
 No wrong answers from bad joins or misunderstood field names.Generate a Report

-After exploring your data, ask the agent to create a report:“Please generate a report of our analysis”Reports created from chat are saved to your workspace and can be shared with your team.
+After exploring your data, ask the agent to create a report:“Please generate a report of our analysis”Reports are saved to your workspace and can be shared with your team.

 What You’ve Accomplished

-- Defined business logic in a semantic model using AI-assisted modeling
+- Built and published a semantic model using AI-assisted modeling

 - Analyzed data through chat-based natural language queries

-- Generated a report to share insights with your team
+- Generated a report to share with your team